ksarkies/Remote-Power-Switch/gEDA-remote-transmitter/README.md

 --------------------------

 This board is designed to fit into a 65mm by 130mm hand case, purchased from Jaycar, with a 12 digit keypad.
-It has a microcontroller in sleep mode that is woken up when a keypress is activated.
+It has an Atmel microcontroller in sleep mode that is woken up when a keypress is activated.
+An RFM02 Hope RF 433MHz transmitter unit is also in sleep mode until needed.

 The keypad is of unknown manufacturer, supplied by Futurlec.
 It has a 7 pin connector underneath, below the top row of buttons.
 The board will